Inauguration Day in Portland: Tear gas, arrests, demonstrations

 The group quickly dispersed.
 But officers pursued some people through neighborhoods.

-Eight people were arrested: four from Portland, two from Albany, one each from McMinnville and Vancouver.
+Eight people were arrested during the demonstration: four from Portland, two from Albany, one each from McMinnville and Vancouver.
 They are: Kyle Romstad, 22; Kaiave Douvia, 22; Nicole Aria Rose, 25; Darrell Kimberlin, 31; Jean V. Paris, 18; Alyssa Hartley Davis, 18; Austin N. Nuchraska, 25; and Davis Alan Beeman, 38.

 They face charges ranging from riot, criminal mischief, disorderly conduct, interfering with a peace officer, reckless burning and possession of a destructive device.